-Under the code provision A.4.1 of the CG Code, the non-executive Directors should be appointed for a specific term.
+Under the code provision B.2.2 of the CG Code, every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.
 Each of the executive Directors and independent non-executive Directors has entered into a services contract or an appointment letter with the Company respectively.
 The services contract of each of the executive Directors is for a term of three years, which may be terminated by not less than three months' notice in writing served by either party on the other.
 The appointment letter of each of the independent non-executive Directors is for a term of three years commencing from his appointment date, which may be terminated by not less than one month's notice in writing served by either party on the other.
 The aforesaid services contracts or appointment letters are subject to termination provisions therein and the retirement and re-election provisions in the Articles.